bow/crimson/README.rst

 ----

 * Not enough tools use standard output formats.
-* I got tired of writing and re-writing the same parsers across different scripts.
+* Writing and re-writing the same parsers across different scripts is not a productive way to spend the day.

 Contributing